How to Reset Your Mindset When You’re Feeling Stuck

 Overwhelm can make you feel paralyzed.
 Instead of focusing on the big picture, break your goals down into bite-sized steps.

-Tip: Create a simple to-do list with one small action per day to build momentum.
+Tip: Create a micro to-do list with one small action per day to build momentum.

 Example: If you’re struggling with a career change, start by updating your resume or researching job opportunities.